List of EastEnders characters introduced in 2021: Aaron Monroe

 Aaron Monroe, played by Charlie Wernham, first appears in episode 6363, originally broadcast on 21 October 2021.
 The character and Wernham's casting details were announced on 9 August 2021.
 Aaron is introduced as the eldest son of Harvey Monroe (Ross Boatman) and brother of Dana Monroe (Barbara Smith).
 The character's introduction establishes the family as a new unit in the show, with connections to the Beale family through Dana's relationship with Bobby Beale (Clay Milner Russell).
 The character is billed as "a confident and fiercely loyal individual".
 He is described as a "wayward son".
 Aaron's backstory states that he was raised by Harvey, who he shares a close relationship with, and left home as soon as he got a job in finance in inner-city London.
 Wernham expressed his happiness at being cast and called joining the soap "a childhood dream".
 Jon Sen, the show's executive producer, was pleased with Wernham's casting and teased that there is "more to Aaron than his bravado lets on".

-Eve Unwin
+Eve Panesar-Unwin

 Heather Peace has portrayed Eve Unwin since 2021.